hfrahmann/Hfrahmann.Opauth/README.md

      }
  ```

- DO NOT ADD STRATEGIES TO THE COMPOSER.JSON BECAUSE SOME COMPOSER CONFIGURATION WON'T WORK WITH TYPO3 FLOW.

  You can download any strategy from this list: https://github.com/opauth/opauth/wiki/List-of-strategies

- Then you have to copy the extracted directory to the following path in the **Hfrahmann.Opauth** package: *Resources/Private/PHP/Strategy/*.
+ Then you have to copy the extracted directory to a folder of your choice and configure the path in the *settings.yaml*.
- Or you can copy them to another folder and configure the path in the *settings.yaml*.

 2. Authentication Controller